GHagui/Compiler-in-Rust/README.md

 - Diferente de

 ## Por que Rust?
 A linguagem Rust foi escolhida por ser moderna, segura e eficiente.
 Ao contrário de Java, Rust não utiliza um garbage collector, mas assegura a segurança de memória através do conceito de ownership.
+De acordo com a documentação oficial:

+> "Ownership is a set of rules that govern how a Rust program manages memory.
+All programs have to manage the way they use a computer’s memory while running.
+Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
+If any of the rules are violated, the program won’t compile.
+None of the features of ownership will slow down your program while it’s running." ([Rust Book](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html))

 Isso ajuda a evitar problemas comuns em C e C++, oferecendo desempenho semelhante a essas linguagens.

-Além disso, a Fundação Linux, a Microsoft e a Google estão investindo em Rust para o desenvolvimento de drivers, sistemas internos e até mesmo no Android, o que evidencia ainda mais o potencial da linguagem. É a oportunidade perfeita para aprender Rust e explorar suas capacidades.
+Além disso, a [Microsoft](https://opensource.microsoft.com/blog/2021/02/08/microsoft-joins-rust-foundation/) e a [Google](https://opensource.googleblog.com/2021/02/google-joins-rust-foundation.html) estão investindo em Rust para o desenvolvimento de drivers, sistemas internos e até mesmo no Windows e Android, o que evidencia ainda mais o potencial da linguagem.

+## Dependências e ferramentas
+Este projeto foi desenvolvido sem o uso de bibliotecas externas, apenas com as bibliotecas padrão do Rust.
+Nem ferramenta como ANTLR (Não tem suporte para Rust) ou Pest foi utilizada, pois o projeto é simples e não requer uma análise complexa da gramática já que é a calculadora básica.

 ## Etapas do compilador
 - Entrada de usuário (expressão matemática)